kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 at the top of your figure.
 You should anticipate on this when setting the figure size.
 Ofcourse one can also resize the plot window to make space for the buttons.
 The gui is simple.
 Here is an example.
 It corresponds to the example script above.
-A reprojection (to Mercator) of M101 (with exaggerated values for the pixel sizes) is displayed together with the original image.
-One ellipse is plotted to demonstrate that the same area in the reprojection looks different.
+A re-projection (to Mercator) of M101 (with exaggerated values for the pixel sizes) is displayed together with the original image.
+One ellipse is plotted to demonstrate that the same area in the re-projection looks different.
 If enough resolution (pixelstep=0.2) is used, then the flux in both shapes is comparable.